tapilab/theissier/README.md

 theissier
 =========

 If you don't have node.js running on your machine go to : http://nodejs.org/ download and install the current version.
-(project running on 2.4.8).
+Project running on version ```2.4.8```.

-If you don't have mongodb running on your machine go to : http://www.mongodb.org/ download and install the current version.
+If you don't have mongodb running on your machine go to : http://www.mongodb.org/ download and install the current version.Project running on version ```v0.10.24```.
--> (project running on v0.10.24).

 If you don't have ElasticSearch running on your machine go to : http://www.elasticsearch.org/ download and install the current version.
--> (project running on version[0.90.11]).
+Project running on version ```version[0.90.11]```.

 You should index some documents (tweets) into an ElasticSearch index with the bulk API
 ```